Hilda López: Biography

 In 1946, she married Alberto Angenscheidt, and they had two children.

 In 1960, López held her first solo exhibition at the Zaffaroni Gallery.
 From that moment on, she participated in numerous exhibitions and received awards for her works that became part of the country's public collections.

 Spanish sculptor Jorge Oteiza's presence in Montevideo had a great influence on her work.
 His theories about Romero Brest's vacuum aesthetics and informalism prompted López to develop her own plastic universe.
-Her series Streets and inlets of Montevideo, exhibited in Washington in 1961, received a favorable critique from Frank Getlein in The Sunday Star.
+Her series Streets and inlets of Montevideo exhibited in Washington in 1961, received a favorable critique from Frank Getlein in The Sunday Star.

-In 1964, López travelled to Portugal accompanying an exhibition of Uruguayan artists.
+In 1964, López traveled to Portugal accompanying an exhibition of Uruguayan artists.
 She remained there and had a relationship with the Portuguese painter Henriques Tavares.
 When the relationship ended, she returned to Montevideo.

 In 1965, she provided the Uruguayan submission to the São Paulo Art Biennial.
 She participated in the occupation of the Municipal Subway in protest of the appointment of representatives of the Municipal Salon of Plastic Arts.
 In 1972, she participated in the reconstruction of Section 20 of the Communist Party in the Paso Molino neighbourhood.